peteroupc/html3dutil/doc/GraphicsPath.md

 #### Parameters

-* `x1` (Type: number)<br>The Xcoordinate of a point that, along with the current end point, forms a tangent line.
+* `x1` (Type: number)<br>The x-coordinate of a point that, along with the current end point, forms a tangent line.
 The point where the circle touches this tangent line is the start point of the arc, and if the point isn't the same as the current end point, this method adds a line segment connecting the two points.
 (Note that the start point of the arc is not necessarily the same as (x1, y1) or the current end point.)
-* `y1` (Type: number)<br>The Ycoordinate of the point described under "x1".
+* `y1` (Type: number)<br>The y-coordinate of the point described under "x1".
-* `x2` (Type: number)<br>The Xcoordinate of a point that, along with the point (x1, y1), forms a tangent line.
+* `x2` (Type: number)<br>The x-coordinate of a point that, along with the point (x1, y1), forms a tangent line.
 The point where the circle touches this tangent line is the end point of the arc.
 (Note that the end point of the arc is not necessarily the same as (x1, y1) or (x2, y2).)
 When this method returns, the current end point will be set to the end point of the arc.
-* `y2` (Type: number)<br>The Ycoordinate of the point described under "x2".
+* `y2` (Type: number)<br>The y-coordinate of the point described under "x2".
 * `radius` (Type: number)<br>Radius of the circle the arc forms a part of.

 #### Return Value